jwoglom/tconnectsync/README.md

 After that, you can choose to run the program continuously via **Supervisord** or on a regular interval with **Cron**.

+**NOTE:** If you fork the tconnectsync repository on GitHub, **do not commit your .env file**.
+If pushed to GitHub, this will make your tconnect and Nightscout passwords publicly visible and put your data at risk.

 ## Installation

 First, create a file named `.env` containing configuration values.